 The Hum Test

 If you’re like Steven and you’re experiencing a bout of sudden hearing loss, there’s a short test you can do to get a general understanding of where the problem is coming from.
 And this is how you do it: just start humming.
 Select your favorite tune and hum a few bars.
 What do you hear?
 Your humming should sound the same in both of your ears if your loss of hearing is conductive.
 (Most of what you’re hearing when you hum, after all, is coming from inside your head.)
-If your humming is louder in one ear than the other, the hearing loss might be sensorineural (and it’s worth pointing this out to your hearing expert).
+If your humming is louder in one ear than the other, the hearing loss might be sensorineural (and it’s worth pointing this out to us in your next visit).
 Ultimately, it is possible that sudden sensorineural hearing loss may be wrongly diagnosed as conductive hearing loss.
 So when you go in for your hearing test, it’s a smart idea to mention the possibility because there could be serious consequences.